 Volume is the watch word here for both dress and skirt and can often be achieved through use of fabrics that have some weight, such as cotton, linen, stretch velvet, or velour.
 Silk, chiffon, and georgette flow and fold beautifully for overskirts, while lace and metallics add some visual interest.
 Layering skirts allows for great use of various colors and patterns, too.
 It is important to be able to move freely, particularly if the costume is for dance performance.

 - Agan Traders has a solid colored, rayon skirt available in multiple colors that features a scallop pattern and some panel embroidery, a great choice to pair with other colors and patterns.
 The company also offer skirts in other styles, as well as stunning blouses.

 - The Pyramid Collection has variety of skirts available.
-The Red Lace Godet Skirt is features an elastic waist and lace overlay, while Orchid Handkerchief Maxi Skirt with multiple layers and flirty lettuce edging is romantic and dramatic.
+The Godet Skirt is features an elastic waist and comfortable velvet material, while the Arched Tiers Sueded Skirt is romantic and dramatic.

-- For a great basic dress on which to build, Sears's maxi peasant dress has an elasticized waist and drawstring and jacquard inserts, as well as an A-line skirt with some fullness.
+- For a great basic dress on which to build, Meaneor's maxi peasant dress has an elasticized waist and drawstring and jacquard inserts, as well as an A-line skirt with some fullness.